axewater/sharewarez/README.md

+# Welcome to SharewareZ App
+SharewareZ revolutionizes the way you organize and enjoy your game collection.
+At its core, SharewareZ is an innovative library and sharing application designed to transform a simple folder of games into a dynamic, richly detailed game library.
+By leveraging the power of the IGDB (Internet Game Database), SharewareZ not only indexes your game names but also enriches them with cover images, screenshots, and a wealth of metadata.
+This enhancement allows for an unparalleled filtering experience, making it effortless to discover and engage with the game you're in the mood for.
+Dive into SharewareZ and reimagine your digital game library.

+Features Overview
+1. User Authentication
+    - Secure sign-up and sign-in processes with email verification.
+    - Password recovery system.
+    - Role-based access control for admins and regular users.
+2. User Profile
+    - Customizable user profiles with editable information.
+    - Support for avatar uploads.
+3. Game Management
+    - Automated scanning of specified folders to catalog games.
+    - Integration with IGDB to fetch comprehensive game details.
+    - Full CRUD (Create, Read, Update, Delete) capabilities for managing your game library.
+4. Library Browsing & Discoverability
+    - A dynamic discovery page showcasing latest additions, top downloads, and highly rated games.
+    - Advanced filtering options based on genre, rating, and gameplay mode to fine-tune your search.
+    - Detailed game summaries, including genre, themes, supported platforms, and more.
+    - Downloadable game files, neatly packaged as zipped archives.
+5. System Management & Administration
+    - Comprehensive user account and role management.
+    - Registration whitelist management.
+    - Monitoring and management of library scan jobs.
+    - System dashboard for real-time insights into application health and settings.
+6. Download Management
+    - Oversight of user download activities.
+    - Administration capabilities to manage or clear pending downloads.
+7. Security Features
+    - Implementation of industry-standard security practices.
+    - Cross-Site Request Forgery (CSRF) protection.
+    - Strict file upload validation to prevent security risks.
+    - Enhanced protection for administrative functions and role verification.
+    - Defense against SQL injection through parameterized queries.
+    - Secure password handling and token-based email verification.

+## Known Issues
+Manual Folder Addition Screen: Currently, the manual folder addition functionality is experiencing issues.
+We're actively working on a fix and appreciate your patience.

 # Sharewarez App Setup Guide

 Welcome to the setup guide for Sharewarez App.
 Follow read these instructions carefully before diving into things :)